HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Experimental Setup

 \subsection{Models}

 We evaluate models that are either trained for the task of hate speech detection (supervised learning) or prompted for this task (zero-shot learning).

 \paragraph{Supervised learning} For each language and country, we identify and evaluate all hate speech detection models that are open-sourced on Hugging Face, and trained using supervised learning.
 In cases where there are more than five models, we limit our analysis to the five most downloaded models on Hugging Face at the time of analysis (August 2024).
 We provide the full list of open-source models that we evaluated in \S\ref{app:hf-models}.
 Additionally, we include the Perspective API \cite{lees2022new}, a widely used toxic language detection system also based on supervised learning.
+Specifically, we use the API’s ``Identity Attack'' attribute, as it most closely aligns with our definition of hate speech.

 \paragraph{Zero-shot learning} We use Aya23 8B \cite{aryabumi2024aya} and Llama3.1 8B \cite{dubey2024llama} for zero-shot learning.
-We do so because Aya is designed to be multilingual, and Llama3.1 is one of the most capable open-source decoder-only models available at the time of the analysis.
-We use smaller architectures due to computing constraints and provide the prompt for zero-shot learning in \S \ref{app:zero-shot}.
+We do so because Aya is designed to be multilingual, and Llama3.1 is one of the most capable open-source models available at the time of our analysis.
+We use small model sizes due to compute constraints.
+For the zero-shot prompt, see \S \ref{app:zero-shot}.